AbhishekkRao/SearchClan/README.md

-# Travel Package Automation Service
+# SearchClan- Humanizing Travel Search

 ## Description
 This web service automates the creation of travel packages, including flight and hotel bookings, by leveraging the capabilities of OpenAI's APIs.
 Utilizing input parameters such as source, destination, number of people, and travel dates, the service generates a detailed itinerary, including estimated costs and exclusive details for accommodations and flights.